-Ostend-Bruges airport is having busiest day since March 22 attacks
+Ostend-Bruges airport is having busiest day since 22 March 2016 attacks

 TUI fly Belgium didn’t cancel a single flight.
 Due to operational reasons, however, the airline has postponed two flights until tomorrow (Tirana, Eskisehir)

-The hustle and bustle today at Ostend-Bruges Airport also brings back memories of the terrible attacks at Brussels Airport, back in 22 March 2016, on which several flights were diverted to Ostend that day.
+The hustle and bustle today at Ostend-Bruges Airport also brings back memories of the terrible attacks at Brussels Airport, back on 22 March 2016, when several flights were diverted to Ostend that day.
 Today the airport is experiencing its busiest day since the attacks.

-TUI fly Belgium is also operating one long-haul flight from Ostend-Bruges today: a Boeing 787-8 (OO-JDL) will depart Ostend-Bruges destination Havana, Cuba and Cancun, Mexico.
+TUI fly Belgium is also operating one long-haul flight from Ostend-Bruges today: a Boeing 787-8 (OO-JDL) will depart Ostend-Bruges destination Havana, Cuba, and Cancun, Mexico.

 See TUI fly Belgium’s rerouted flights in this pdf.